deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 of the giants of your chosen unit.
-You have cleared the first and most difficult hurdle on the road to your maroon beret, and it has been our honor and privilege as your Military Training Leaders to witness this feat.”
+You have cleared the first and most difficult hurdle on the road to your maroon beret, and it has been our honor and privilege as your Military Training Leaders to witness this feat."

 He saluted, as did all the other MTLs.
 The exhausted airmen returned a precision salute with equal snappy enthusiasm.
-“Congratulations.”
+"Congratulations."

 The salute was held for a moment, then relaxed, and the MTLs softened with it, advancing forward to exchange handshakes, hugs and smiles with